• Skip to primary navigation

 Sponsor Contact: BBSP Staff

-# of Volunteers Needed: Two per area of the Park.
+# of Volunteers Needed: 2 per area of the Park.
 There are 19 distinct Park areas to be surveyed and treated.
-Volunteers should contact Ron Morrison in advance so that he can effectively allocate resources to the task.

 Supplies Needed: Lunch, clothes and gear appropriate for all kinds of weather (long pants, long shirt, hiking boots/sturdy shoes, hat, sunscreen, insect repellant, water)